mnek1t/Sport-Store_ASP_NET_CORE/step-1.md

 - Create the `Infrastructure` folder in the project.

-- Create the `PageLinkTagHelper` tag helper class in the `SportsStore/Infrastructure` folder.
+- Create the `PageLinkTagHelper` tag helper class in the `PageLinkTagHelper.cs` file in the `SportsStore/Infrastructure` folder.

 ```
 using Microsoft.AspNetCore.Mvc;